Prosecutors take charge of investigation into Baldwin shooting - NewsBreak

 He said the case file outlines all the evidence collected, including investigative interviews and forensic analysis of physical evidence by the FBI.
 District Attorney Mary Carmack-Altwies said through a spokeswoman that investigators and prosecutors will now begin a thorough review to make a timely decision about whether to bring charges, without mention of specific deadlines.

-Cinematographer Halyna Hutchins died shortly after being wounded by a gunshot during setup for a scene in the western movie "Rust" at a filmset ranch on the outskirts of Santa Fe on Oct.
+Cinematographer Halyna Hutchins died shortly after being wounded by a gunshot during setup for a scene in the western movie "Rust" at a film set ranch on the outskirts of Santa Fe on Oct.
 21, 2021.
-Baldwin was pointing a pistol at Hutchins when the gun went off went off, killing her and wounding the director, Joel Souza.
+Baldwin was pointing a pistol at Hutchins when the gun went off, killing her and wounding the director, Joel Souza.

 The Santa Fe Sheriff's Office already has made public a vast trove of law enforcement files concerning the deadly shooting, including lapel camera video of the mortally wounded Hutchins, witness interrogations, email threads, text conversations, inventories of ammunition and hundreds of photographs.